cmems-arcticbliss/lu-simulator/README.md

 varn scalar F
 ```

-In this file, `var*n*` are the names of the variables in the reference NetCDF file.
+In this file, `varn` are the names of the variables in the reference NetCDF file.
 The second column gives the type of each variable (scalar, vector or tensor),
 and the third column gives the grid type (T, U, V or F).
 Vectors must come by groups of 2 successive variables,